-Visiting New England’s Acadia National Park is an annual summertime tradition for many families from Massachusetts, New Hampshire, and Maine, but visitors from all over the world also come to enjoy this national park which is located on one of the United States’ most scenic stretches of Atlantic coastline.
-Acadia National Park is a place to trade the business of urban New England and the sticky humid heat of the cities for endless forested bike paths, rocky trails to coastal mountain peaks, lakeside outdoor picnics and cool, fresh, salty sea air.
+Visiting New England’s Acadia National Park is an annual summertime tradition for many families from Massachusetts, New Hampshire, and Maine.
+However, visitors from all over the world also come to enjoy this national park in Maine.
+In recent years more than 3 million people have visited the park each year!
+Families love hiking along one of the most scenic stretches of Atlantic Coast.
+Acadia National Park is a place to trade the business of urban New England and the sticky humid heat of the cities for endless forested bike paths, rocky trails to coastal mountain peaks, and lakeside outdoor picnics.

-A Guide to Visiting Acadia National Park with Kids
+Things to do in Acadia National Park with Kids

 Build a Sandcastle at Acadia National Park’s Sand Beach

 As beautiful and tropic as the bright blue waters of Sand Beach might appear in a photograph, its water remains remarkably cool even on the warmest summer days.
 Toddlers might find the sand fun to play in, but after feeling a splash of salty seawater, they won’t be tempted to wade out further.
-Still on sunny days, the large, tiered parking lot, the first along the Park Loop Road, tends to fill by 11AM because this is one of the only sandy ocean beaches within miles, and what is a summer vacation without a trip to the beach?
+Still, on sunny days, the large, tiered parking lot, the first along the Park Loop Road, tends to fill by 11AM.
+This beach is close to Bar Harbor, and it is one of the only sandy ocean beaches within miles.
+What is a summer vacation without a trip to the beach?

 Eat a Popover at Acadia National Park’s Jordan Pond

 Acadia National Park’s historic carriage roads are most easily accessed near the Jordan Pond area of the park.
 The bridges are not only historic but also beautiful.
-These paths are most easily explored by bike, but be aware that the terrain is hilly and the paths are probably best enjoyed by older children and teens who are more easily able to get their bikes up and over the hills.
-While biking is most popular these days, there are still horse drawn carriages that tour these roads; be sure to make advance reservations.
+These paths, designed by John D Rockefeller Jr for horse-drawn carriages, are now most easily explored by bike.
+However, be aware that the terrain is hilly and the paths are probably best enjoyed by older children and teens who are more easily able to get their bikes up and over the hills.
+While biking is most popular these days, there are still horse-drawn carriages that tour these roads; be sure to make advance reservations.

 Explore Acadia National Park’s Tide Pools

-There was a point in time where I knew the scientific names of all the algae found in the tide pools of Acadia National Park thanks to my college ecology professor.
-While that particular trivia is long gone from my memory, I do still enjoy scrambling across the rocky tide pools of Acadia lifting up the algae in search of tiny creatures living underneath.
+There was a time when I knew the scientific names of all the algae in the tide pools of Acadia National Park thanks to my college ecology professor.
+While that trivia is long gone from my memory, I still enjoy scrambling across the rocky tide pools of Acadia lifting the algae in search of tiny creatures living underneath.
 The tidal range along the shores of Mount Desert Island is huge — which makes sense as it is very close to the Bay of Fundy, known for having the most extreme tides in the world.
 At low tide, a vast stretch of ocean floor is accessible and it is common to find crabs, sea stars, periwinkles, and even little fish in the pools left behind.

 Did you know that there is a part of Acadia National Park located on the mainland?
-No, you’re not alone.
+No?
+You’re not alone!
 Most visitors spend their entire vacation on Mount Desert Island.
 Admittedly, we didn’t venture off the island on our last visit in August.
-However, if your family tires of the summertime crowds, be sure to make the 45-minute drive from the island out to the Shoodic Peninsula to enjoy the quieter side of Acadia National Park.
+However, if your family tires of the summertime crowds, be sure to make the 45-minute drive from the island out to the Schoodic Peninsula to enjoy the quieter side of Acadia National Park.
 There is a scenic drive, more rocky cliffs, tide pools, and lots of places for older kids to scramble over the rocks and climb.

 Stroll through Bar Harbor

 I am personally not partial to the touristy crowds of the resort town of Bar Harbor.
 However, it does have a variety of places to eat and spend the night.
-Ultimately, it is a convenient place to stop for lunch or dinner when exploring Mount Desert Island.
+Ultimately, Bar Harbor is a convenient place to stop for lunch or dinner when exploring Mount Desert Island.

-My family grabbed lunch one afternoon at Peekytoe Provisions after driving part of the Park Loop Road around Mount Desert Island.
-This casual deli serves a variety of fresh seafood including lobster rolls, oysters, fish tacos, and scallops.
+My family grabbed lunch one afternoon at Peekytoe Provisions in Bar Harbor after driving part of the Park Loop Road around Mount Desert Island.
+This casual Bar Harbor deli serves a variety of fresh seafood including lobster rolls, oysters, fish tacos, and scallops.